Extending partial isometries of generalized metric spaces: Metric Spaces with Omitted Subspaces

-Suppose $A$ has the extension property in the class of $\cF$-free $\cR$-metric spaces, and so there is an $\cF$-free $\cR$-metric space $U$ such that $A$ is a subspace of $U$ and any partial isometry of $A$ extends to a total isometry of $U$.
-Then, as in the proof of Theorem \ref{EPPI} (with $U$ replacing $\cU_\cR$), we have that any partial $\cL$-automorphism of $A$ extends to a total $\cL$-automorphism of $U$.
-By the Herwig-Lascar theorem, there is a finite (homomorphically) $\cF^*$-free $\cL$-structure $C$ such that $A$ is a substructure of $C$ and any partial $\cL$-automorphism of $A$ extends to a total $\cL$-automorphism of $C$.
+Suppose $\cA$ has the extension property in the class of \emph{all} $\cF$-free $\cR$-metric spaces, and so there is an $\cF$-free $\cR$-metric space $\cU$ (possibly infinite) such that $\cA$ is a subspace of $\cU$ and any partial isometry of $\cA$ extends to a total isometry of $\cU$.
+We want to replace $\cU$ with a \emph{finite} $\cF$-free $\cR$-metric space, which similarly extends isometries of $\cA$.
+By assumption on $S$, any partial $\cL_S$-automorphism of $\cA$ extends to a total $\cL_S$-automorphism of $\cU$.
+By the Herwig-Lascar Theorem, there is a \emph{finite} $\cF^*$-free $\cL_S$-structure $\cC$ such that $\cA$ is a substructure of $\cC$ and any partial $\cL_S$-automorphism of $\cA$ extends to a total $\cL_S$-automorphism of $\cC$.